Pine shavings have been taking a bad rap lately, despite many years of serving well as pet bedding.

 conducting specific drug metabolism studies" (20).

-Serious Liver Damage is Seen in the DECREASE of Liver Enzymes
+Serious Liver Damage results in a DECREASE of Liver Enzymes

 Given this evidence, I can't come to the conclusion that increased HME activity is a sign of harm being done to a small animal.